What does the journal publish?

 - Dr Sebastian Gurciullo, Editor, Provenance, Community Archives Officer, Public Record Office Victoria

-- Dr Antonina Lewis, Senior Project Archivist, eScholarship Research Centre, University of Melbourne
+- Dr Antonina Lewis, Senior Project Archivist, eScholarship Research Centre, The University of Melbourne

-- Dr Andrew May, Associate Professor, School of Historical Studies, University of Melbourne
+- Dr Seamus O’Hanlon, Associate Professor, School of Philosophical, Historical and International Studies, Monash University

-- Dr Dianne Reilly, Fellow, School of Historical Studies, University of Melbourne
+- Dr Dianne Reilly, Fellow, School of Historical Studies, The University of Melbourne

 - Katherine Sheedy, Professional Historians Association (Vic) Inc.